DarrellTang/argocd-k3s/home-automation/magicmirror/README.md

 A normal MagicMirror setup uses a raspberry pi as hardware.
 If you want to run the application without output on the screen of the pi, you can run it [server only](https://docs.magicmirror.builders/getting-started/installation.html#usage) and open MagicMirror with a web browser.

-As the most k8s clusters are not running on raspberry pi's, here the `server only` setup of MagicMirror is used.
+As most k8s clusters are not running on raspberry pi's, here the `server only` setup of MagicMirror is used.

 > ❌ This implies that no modules can be used which need raspberry pi specific hardware (e.g. GPIO).